thegiftofgabes/fantasypunk-netlify/content.en/posts/burdens-system.md

 # burdens - outline

-The outline for the burdens system is:
+The outline for the burdens system is like this:

 ## using burdens